NC_temp1212: Exploring the Plant Phenome in Controlled and Field Environments

 - Gaps in translating sensor-based and computational outputs into biological understanding; and

-- A shortage of researchers trained to work effectively at the intersection of plant science, engineering, and data science.
+- A shortage inpipeline of researchers and young talent trained to work effectively at the intersection of plant science, engineering, and data science.

 To address these challenges, NC1212 provides a coordinated regional and national platform for developing standardized, scalable, and interpretable phenomics pipelines.
 These pipelines will link trait measurement to underlying mechanisms (“phenotype to function”) and apply predictive modeling for breeding and management decision-making.